The Pros and Cons of a Scheduled Nap Time for Babies & Toddlers - Baby Chick

 Share

-Honestly, I never made a huge effort for a scheduled nap time.
-We sort of fell into our routine.
+Honestly, I never made a huge effort for a scheduled nap time; we sort of fell into our routine.
 But once we did establish a routine, I appreciated it.
 I saw value in keeping scheduled nap time sacred.
-Let’s examine some pros and cons of scheduled nap time to see what approach might work best for you.
+So, let’s examine some pros and cons of scheduled nap time to see what approach might work best for you and your child.

 The Pros of Scheduled Nap Times